GUIDE 2025

 4. Make feedback actionable

-Give employee feedback on situations someone can do something about.
-Avoiding personal feedback is necessary for effective feedback.
+Give employees feedback on situations they can do something about.
+Avoiding personal feedback is necessary for effective employee feedback.
 Research shows that when we are not motivated to change, we receive criticism for past behavior.
-So instead, we simply shut down and become defensive.
+Instead, we shut down and become defensive.
 In contrast, receiving feedback that taps into what we can do to reach our goals or improve ourselves is empowering.

 5. Make employee feedback a regular process

-Not every situation or action requires feedback, but it is important to make constant feedback and communication a priority.
+Not every situation or action requires feedback, but it is important to prioritize constant feedback and communication.
 When reinforcing feedback is done constantly, redirecting feedback becomes less needed.
-Regular feedback also shows employees that you care about them.
+Meaningful feedback also shows employees that you care about them.

 How should a manager provide employee feedback?